WonderVerse: Extendable 3D Scene Generation with Video Generative Models: Related Works

 \subsection{Image and Video Generative Models for MVS and 3D Reconstruction}

 Recent progress in foundation models for image~\cite{rombach2022high} and video~\cite{blattmann2023stable} generation has driven the exploration of their use in 3D reconstruction.
 Image generative models can be fine-tuned with multi-view data for novel-view synthesis and 3D reconstruction of objects~\cite{liu2023zero,long2024wonder3d} and scenes~\cite{gao2024cat3d,wu2024reconfusion}.
 This strategy has been extended to video foundation models, enabling video generation with controlled camera motion for 3D reconstruction~\cite{bar2024lumiere,vondrick2016generating,li2024dreamscene,voleti2024sv3d,xie2024sv4d,he2024cameractrl,wang2024motionctrl}.
+Besides, recent advancements in 3D generative models~\cite{liu2023exim, hui2022neural, hu2023neural}, have demonstrated impressive capabilities in controllable 3D generation~\cite{hu2023clipxplore, hu2024_cnsedit, hu2026pegasus3dpersonalizationgeometry, yan2026comp, hui2022template} and analysis~\cite{du2025hierarchical}.
 Nevertheless, these methods primarily target object-level or limited-scale reconstruction and cannot directly adapt to our extendable 3D scene generation task.
 Our objective is to generate extendable 3D scenes, requiring models with the imaginative ability to extend 3D scenes beyond the initial input.